Real-Skill/javascript-tasks/README.md

 ### isPrimeNumber(num)

-Checks if the `num` is a prime number.
-Returns true or false.
+It checks if the `num` is a prime number.
+It returns true or false.

 ### whatType (arg)

-Returns the type of `arg`.
+It returns the type of `arg`.

 ### findMin (arr)

-Returns minimum number from array.
-When array is empty, returns false.
+It returns the minimum number from array.
+When array is empty, it returns false.

 ### findAlmostMax(arr)

-Returns second greatest number from `arr` array.
-When array is empty or doesn't contain any numbers returns false.
+It returns the second greatest number from `arr` array.
+When the array is empty or doesn't contain any numbers, it returns false.

 ### findAlmostMin(arr)

-Returns second lowest number from `arr` array.
-When array is empty or doesn't contain any numbers , returns false.
+It returns the second lowest number from `arr` array.
+When array is empty or doesn't contain any numbers, it returns false.

 ## Before you start...